vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/10/085/23_anRxarA_RjavaH.md

 ### English translation:

-“Smooth and straight be the paths by which our friends repair to the bride's father; may **Aryaman**, mayBhaga conduct us, and may the union of the wife and husband be easily accomplished, O gods.”
+“Smooth and straight be the paths by which our friends repair to the bride's father; may **Aryaman**, may Bhaga conduct us, and may the union of the wife and husband be easily accomplished, O gods.”
 </details>

 <details><summary>Jamison Brereton</summary>